 Pay attention to the details.
 Refer back to your goals and trust your instincts.
 If you encounter a red flag or two, proceed with caution and change gears as appropriate.

 We would love the opportunity to answer any questions you may have about real estate.
 Our team of agents and staff are committed to being the best in the industry.
-I’m confident that we’ll be able to meet your goals better and faster than any other agent in the area.
-Give us a call now, or send us an email with your questions.
+Download our Home Buyer Guide for more information.
+It’s free!

 All the best, Colette

-This content of this article is based on specific scenarios and not a proven strategy for every market or individual investment.
-Before you implement any of this advice, our local agents recommend that you perform research specific to your local area/market, consult a financial advisor, attorney or an accountant in your area.
+The content of this article is based on specific scenarios and not a proven strategy for every market or individual investment.
+Before you implement any of this advice, our local agents recommend that you perform research specific to your local area/market, consult a financial advisor, attorney, or accountant in your area.